-Dr. Gulick is board certified in internal medicine and infectious diseases.
-His research interests include designing, conducting and analyzing clinical trials to refine antiretroviral therapy strategies for HIV treatment and prevention and assess antiretroviral agents with new mechanisms of action.
+Roy (Trip) Gulick’s research interests include designing, conducting and analyzing clinical trials to refine antiretroviral therapy strategies for HIV treatment and prevention and assess antiretroviral agents with new mechanisms of action.
 He currently serves as Principal Investigator of the Cornell-New Jersey HIV Clinical Trials Unit of the AIDS Clinical Trials Group (ACTG), sponsored by the U.S. National Institutes of Health.
-Dr. Gulick also serves as the Co-Chair of the U.S. Department of Health and Human Services (DHHS) Panel on Clinical Practices for Treatment of HIV Infection, a Member of the NIH Office of AIDS Research Advisory Committee (OARAC), a Board Member of the International Antiviral Society-USA, and previously served as a Member and as Chairman of the Antiviral Drugs Advisory Committee of the U.S. Food and Drug Administration (FDA).
+He also serves as the Co-Chair of the U.S. Department of Health and Human Services (DHHS) Panel on Clinical Practices for Treatment of HIV Infection, a Member of the NIH Office of AIDS Research Advisory Committee (OARAC), a Board Member of the International Antiviral Society-USA, and previously served as a Member and as Chairman of the Antiviral Drugs Advisory Committee of the U.S. Food and Drug Administration (FDA).
 He is a Member of the American Society of Clinical Investigation, the Association of American Physicians, International AIDS Society, and the Infectious Diseases Society of America, and has presented at national and international meetings and published widely.

 At the completion of this educational session, learners will: